 This project provides for the installation of a multilane roundabout at the intersection of College Street SE and 22nd Avenue SE.
 This project is the first phase of a multi-phase project on College Street corridor to enhance multimodal access, reduce speed, provide enhanced pedestrian accessibility, and improve overall safety.
 Active Construction from Puyallup, Washington, is the construction contractor on this project.

-Construction will begin in the summer of 2019, and is expected to last approximately 2 years.
+Construction will begin in the summer of 2019, and is expected to be completed in fall 2020.

 For more information, please contact Aubrey Collier, Design and Construction Manager, at ACollier@ci.lacey.wa.us or (360) 438-2639.